 Although I've always been envious of the Perkins-Hemingway relationship, I'm unable to correspond via thousands of hand-written letters!
 In an effort to be as green as possible, I do not accept hard copies.
 Any hard copies received will be recycled without being read.
 If you wish to submit a query, please click the submit button below.

-Send me: Literary fiction, Women's fiction, True Crime, Mystery-Suspense, Historical fiction, Upmarket Romance, New Adult, Young Adult/Middle-grade fiction, and Non-fiction Pop Culture
+Send me: Literary Fiction, Women's Fiction, True Crime, Mystery-Suspense, Cozy Mysteries, Horror, Gothic Romance, Historical Fiction, Speculative Fiction, Upmarket Romance, New Adult, Young Adult/Middle-grade Fiction, and Non-fiction Pop Culture

 Format subject line: Query_Your Last Name_Title_Genre_Word Count

-Include the first two chapters of your manuscript pasted into the body of the email.Unsolicited attachments will not be opened.
+Include a full synopsis and the first two chapters of your manuscript pasted into the body of the email.Unsolicited attachments will not be opened.

 Query letter must state whether you have been represented by a literary agent in the past and if the manuscript has been self-published or been sent out on submission to publishers.